laminlabs/lamin-docs/docs/permissions.md

 - Each space has its own set of collaborators with their roles and permissions, independent of instance-level roles.
 - Users must be both instance collaborators AND space collaborators to access resources in a space within an instance.
 - Spaces must be attached to an instance before records from that instance can be moved into the space (you need both instance and space admin permissions to attach the space to an instance).
+Attaching a space creates a dedicated storage location for that space in the instance.
 - Spaces are applied at the database record level and any database record can only belong to a single space.
+An artifact's record space and its storage location are related but distinct: the record space governs metadata access, the storage location governs file access.

 The default space of an instance: Every instance includes a default `all` space analogous to the default `main` branch.
 This space holds common resources that are meant to be accessible to all instance collaborators.